 During World War 2 Durban was an extremely busy way station for convoys of ships en route to the fronts in North Africa and the Far East.
 Gibson became famous among thousands of Allied troops when she serenaded them as their ships passed in and out.

 She went on to sing to more than 5,000 ships and a total of about a quarter of a million Allied servicemen.
 Clad in white with a red hat, she would stand at a spot at the mouth of Durban Bay where ships entering and leaving the harbour pass quite close, and sing patriotic and sentimental songs through a megaphone from a torpedoed ship, which grateful British soldiers had given her.

 She died in 1971, shortly before her 83rd birthday.
 The year later a bronze plaque donated by men of the Royal Navy was erected to her memory on Durban’s North Pier on the spot where she used to sing.
 In 1995 Queen Elizabeth II unveiled a statue of Perla Gibson near the Ocean Terminal in Durban harbour.

+Researched and written by Peter Dickens.
 Travers Barret Photographer copyright and grateful thanks to Kevin Lamprecht for sharing his Grandfather’s photograph and memories.